Mahmoudabdellatif/tcGenerator/README.md

 ### Code Structure

 - A simple web service using ruby rack.
-- A slexible router to map requests to handlers with the ability to be extended to support more end points.
+- A flexible router to map requests to handlers with the ability to be extended to support more end points.
 - A generic code structure so that it can be extended to support new tag types without changing the main handler.
 - A parser to parse the template and dataset with the ability to add easly more parse functions for new tag types.